ShisatoYano/ReadingLog_FactFulness/README.md

 * Future has a part which you can not see.
 So, you should make it clear how unclear it is when you speak about your future.

 * You should not show that a worst scenario is like reliable by selecting only dramatic predictions.
-An exaggeration must be overlookd.
+An exaggeration must be overlooked.
 You should show the middle of your prediction and the width between the best scenario and the worst scenario.

 * When you round and show a value, you should round it as being at a disadvantage.

 * If you felt like "I must decide right now", you should notice your impatience.
 You should know that such a situation is rare.

-* A prediction about your future is unsecure.
-You should doubt the prediction which they don't admit it is unsecure.
+* A prediction about your future is uncertain.
+You should doubt the prediction which they don't admit it is uncertain.

 * You should take good care of an idea which is different from yours and make an effort to understand a meaning behind the idea.